davesmiths/activegrids/README.md

 # ActiveGrids

-**A way to create grids based on pixel width columns yet make them responsive and fluid**
+**A way to create pixel based grids yet make them responsive and fluid**

 The ActiveGrids default is to work to a grid of 60px min-width columns and dynamically add classes to .ags elements dependent on their width, as the page loads.
 With your favourite JS library bind ActiveGrids to the window